bhcleek/igate-dashboard/README.md

 While this repository contains an encrypted file with some values for variables that do not have defaults, unless you are me, you should choose and use your own.

 ## variables
-`fluent_shared_key` is used to protect access to the fluent-bit server via the Caddy reverse proxy.
+`logs_token` is used to protect access to the logs backend via the Caddy reverse proxy.
 Required.

 `grafana_admin_password` is used as Grafana's [`admin_password`](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#admin_password) configuration value.
 Unsurprisingly, it is used as the password for the default Grafana admin.
 Defaults to `admin`.

 `grafana_secret_key` is used as Grafana's [`secret_key`](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#secret_key) configuration value.
 It is used to sign some Grafana datasource settings like secrets and passwords.
 Required.

-`telegraf_token` is used as the token to authenticate requests proxied through Caddy to Telegraf for POSTing metrics.
+`metrics_token` is used as the token to authenticate requests proxied through Caddy to Telegraf for POSTing metrics.

 `digitalocean_token` is the token to authenticate with the DigitalOcean API used with the [DigitalOcean builder](https://developer.hashicorp.com/packer/integrations/digitalocean/digitalocean/latest/components/builder/digitalocean#required:) to provision the image.
 Required.